HerbM/ripcheck/README.md

 ## **Fast ARP &amp; TCP Port Checker in Rust version 0.0.15**

-*ripcheck* v0.0.17 is now a beta version, and is my first project as a beginner using Rust.
+*ripcheck* v0.0.18 is now a beta version, and is my first project as a beginner using Rust.

+Changed to STATICALLY LINK VCRuntime: https://crates.io/crates/static_vcruntime

-RipCheck only runs on Windows, and currently the original plan for it to build & run on Linux is on hold due to a number of Windows specific features which are acumulating and the presence of alternative tools that already work well (enough) on Linux.
+RipCheck only runs on Windows, and currently the original plan for it to build & run on Linux is on hold due to a number of Windows specific features which are accumulating and the presence of alternative tools that already work well (enough) on Linux.

 **CAUTION:** RipCheck can cause excessive CPU or Network traffic with an injudicious parameter list.

     Option to limit thread count has been added -- **YOU MUST RESTRICT IT** for your environment.

+    The default limit is 500 threads * CPUThreads

     It may use: